RX309Electronics/DOOM_OS/README.md

 # How to use?
 1).
 Use git to clone the repo to your host system. 'git clone https://github.com/RX309Electronics/DoomOS.git'

 2).
-Change directory into the folder. 'cd DoomOS'
+Change directory into the folder. 'cd DOOM_OS'

 3).
 Make the script executable. 'chmod +x build_doomos.sh'